what is the cost of a 1 carat diamond

 • 2015-2019: The market witnessed a gradual decline in prices, partly due to economic uncertainty and competition from lab-grown diamonds.

-• 2020-Present: The COVID-19 pandemic caused an initial sharp decline, followed by a strong recovery as demand surged post-lockdowns.
+• 2020-Present: The COVID-19 pandemic caused an initial sharp decline, followed by a strong recovery as demand surged post-lock downs.

 Factors Influencing Price Changes: